samyouxyz/old-archive/fasttext-demo/README.md

 # fastText Web Demo
 Web demo of Facebook's [fastText](https://fasttext.cc/) language detection.

-TRY IT: Since I use Heroku free dyno, the first time you get the result might take several seconds because the server needed to wake up from sleep.
-Now, check it out: [yrsamrith.github.io/fasttext-demo](https://yrsamrith.github.io/fasttext-demo/)

 ## Explanation
 - Client contains the HTML/Javascript files for frontend.
 - Server is a Flask app deployed to Heroku.
 You can run it local or deploy to your own Heroku dyno.